RsyncProject/rsync/rsyncd.conf.5.md

     allow the daemon to function.
 By default the daemon runs without any chrooting.

-0.  `haproxy header`
+0.  `proxy protocol`

-    When this parameter is enabled, all incoming connections must start with a V1 or V2 haproxy header.
+    When this parameter is enabled, all incoming connections must start with a V1 or V2 proxy protocol header.
 If the header is not found, the connection is closed.

     Setting this to `true` requires a proxy server to forward source IP information to rsync, allowing you to log proper IP/host info and make use